FaridSafi/react-native-google-places-autocomplete/README.md

 The `requestUrl` prop takes an object with two required properties: `useOnPlatform` and `url`, and an optional `headers` property.

 The `url` property is used to set the url that requests will be made to.
-If you are using the regular google maps API, you need to make sure you are ultimately hitting https://maps.googleapis.com/maps/api.

 `useOnPlatform` configures when the proxy url is used.
 It can be set to either `web`- will be used only when the device platform is detected as web (but not iOS or Android, or `all` - will always be used.

 You can optionally specify headers to apply to your request in the `headers` object.

-### Example:
+**Note:** When using `isNewPlacesAPI={true}`, headers (`X-Goog-Api-Key`, `X-Goog-FieldMask`, `Content-Type`) are automatically added, so you only need to provide them if you want to override the defaults.
+For the legacy API, headers must be manually provided for web requests.

+### Using the Legacy Places API (Default)

+If you are using the regular Google Maps API (not the new Places API), you need to make sure you are ultimately hitting `https://maps.googleapis.com/maps/api`.

+**Required configuration for web:**

+For the legacy API, you need to manually provide headers for web requests:

 ```js
 import React from 'react';